-With the goal of increasing our members' literacy across a wide range of applications related to renewable energy, WiRE field trips offer the opportunity to learn about technologies, projects, companies and associations that drive renewable power generation in Ontario.
+With the goal of increasing literacy across a wide range of applications related to renewable energy, WiRE field trips offer the opportunity to learn about leading technologies, projects, companies and associations that drive renewable power and clean tech industries.

 Previous Field Trips